 Does Sunscreen Block Vitamin D?

-Vitamin D is a highly beneficial nutrient that plays an essential role in many processes in the body, from keeping bones and teeth healthy to supporting the immune system.
-While it’s accurate that sun exposure prompts the body to synthesise vitamin D, there are many misconceptions around this process.
+Vitamin D is a highly beneficial nutrient that plays an essential role in many processes in the body, from strengthening bones and teeth, to supporting the immune system.
+And while it’s accurate that sun exposure prompts the body to produce vitamin D, there are many misconceptions around this process and daily sun protection.
+In this article we'll discuss the relationship between sunscreen and vitamin D, sources of vitamin D, the adverse effects of too much sun exposure, and why sun protection is essential every day of the year.

 DOES SUNSCREEN CAUSE VITAMIN D DEFICIENCY?

-The damaging effects of UVA and UVB radiation occur all year round, even on gloomy days.
-Unprotected sun exposure can cause premature visible anti-ageing, burning, DNA damage and skin cancer, so it follows that the benefits of sunscreen far outweigh any vitamin D considerations.
+The damaging effects of ultraviolet radiation occur all year round, even on gloomy days.
+Unprotected sun exposure can cause premature visible anti-ageing, sunburn, DNA damage, and various types of skin cancers, so it follows that the benefits of sunscreen far outweigh any vitamin D considerations.
+Sun damage is cumulative, and every day you don't protect your skin from UVA and UVB exposure increases your risk of skin cancers and skin concerns. .
+The sun's ultraviolet (UV) radiation plays a dual role as a significant source of vitamin D and a major risk factor for skin cancer.
 La Roche-Posay recommends applying an SPF 50+ sunscreen 365 days a year for optimal protection.

-All sunscreens in our Anthelios range provide very high broad spectrum protection with an SPF of 50+, with formulas that are designed for everyday wear.
+The standard recommendation in Australia is a broad-spectrum sunscreen with a sun protection factor of 50 or higher.
+All sunscreens in La Roche-Posay's Anthelios range provide very high broad spectrum protection with an SPF of 50+, with formulas that are designed for everyday wear.

 ANTHELIOS INVISIBLE FLUID FACIAL SUNSCREEN SPF50+